 All South Carolina lending companies wishing to operate as payday lenders must receive a license from the State Board of Financial Institutions.
 Also, the state law requires that upon entering a loan agreement, a written contract should be signed by both a borrower and a lender.
 The contract should disclose all the loan terms including the name of the lender, the date of the transaction, its amount plus all rates and fees.

-“In order to prevent a person from having a deferred presentment transaction that exceeds the limit in Section 34-39-180(B) and Section 34-39-270(A), the Consumer Finance Division of the Board of Financial Institutions shall implement a common database with real-time access through an internet connection for deferred presentment providers.”
-(Section 34-39-175) This means that each lender is required to check whether a borrower is already in the database or not and whether their loan is repaid before issuing a new loan.
+Implementation of a common database is required by the Consumer Finance Division of the Board of Financial Institutions, to prevent any borrower from having payday loans that are above the limits set forth in Section 34-39-180(B) and Section 34-39-270(A).
+The database shall have real-time access through the internet for payday lenders (Section 34-39-175).
+This means that each lender is required to check whether a borrower is already in the database or not and whether their loan is repaid before issuing a new loan.

 Loan Amount in South Carolina

-- “A licensee shall not charge, directly or indirectly, a fee or other consideration in excess of 15 percent of the face amount of the check “.
-(Section 34-39-180) This fee can only be legally imposed “only once for each written agreement”, meaning, not more than 15% for every single loan.
+- Licensed lender may not apply charges either directly or indirectly greater than 15% of the amount of the check (Section 34-39-180).
+This fee can only be legally imposed only once for each written agreement, meaning, not more than 15% for every single loan.
 It is forbidden to extend it.

 - However, there is a restriction for the NSF fees that should not exceed $10 for a check.

-Maximum term for a payday in South Carolina
+The Maximum Term for a Payday Loan in South Carolina